Dynamical phase transition in the activity-biased fully-connected random field Ising model: connection with glass-forming systems: Equilibrium Landau free energy of the mean-field RFIM

 This quantity does not depend on the specific of the realisation of the disorder -- the assumption on $\varsigma$ implies that the energy is self-averaging.
 It remains to characterise the entropy, which can be computed in terms of the number of spin configurations that are compatible with the distribution $\mm$, as $N\to\infty$.
 The resulting entropy per spin is ${\cal S}[\mm|\bm{h}] = \int \rho(h) S(\mm(h)) \, \mathrm{d}h $ where

 is the familiar entropy per spin for Ising spins with a constrained magnetisation.
-Using again that $\rho\to\pdis$ at large $N$, the entropy is also self-averaging, and one arrives at an intensive Landau free-energy
+Using again that $\rho\to\pdis$ at large $N$, the entropy is also self-averaging, and one arrives at an intensive Landau free energy

 As noted above, minimizing $\bar{f}$ over the distribution $\mm$ yields the equilibrium free energy $\bar{f}_{\rm eq}$ from (\ref{equ:bar-f-eq}).